gregmoille/pyLLE/README.md

 ## What's new

-Quite of a new version, v4.0.0 introduce a lot of new stuff including:
+A major revision, v4.0.0 introduces a lot of new stuff including:
-- Complete recoding of the core with better codding and commenting which hopefully makes it easier to implement custom features
+- Complete recoding of the core with better coding and commenting which hopefully makes it easier to implement custom features
 - Modification of interfacing with parameters and results through method attributes instead of bulky dictionaries
 - Stability of the half step Fourier method, allowing to use a soliton solution as an original state for the LLE
 - Allowing arbitrary number of driving pump, according to Taheri et al The European Physical Journal D 2017. and our paper on Nature Communication (Moille et al. Nature Communication 2021)
 - Julia compatibility with version 1.1 and above

 ## How to Cite Us?